Ahsoka Tano: Appearance

 Ahsoka as she appears in Star Wars Rebels.
 Ahsoka wears "pseudo-samurai" armor in Star Wars Rebels, and her lightsabers' lack of color indicates she is neither a Jedi nor Sith.
 Her facial markings and head-tails' length differ from those in The Clone Wars due to her age.

 Ahsoka's design evolved over three years before her introduction in the Clone Wars film.
-Her appearance was inspired by San in Princess Mononoke.
-Originally, she wasn't intended to be as young as she ended up being.
+Her appearance was inspired by San from Princess Mononoke.
+Originally, she was not intended to be as young as she ended up being.
 Early maquettes by sculptor Darren Marshall featured more mature facial features, including defined cheekbones, but Lucas felt she resembled a "classic UFO alien," prompting a redesign toward a more youthful look.

 Ahsoka initially appears in what Wired called a "tube-top-and-miniskirt costume."
 In the third season, Ahsoka and other characters received new costumes.
 Filoni said the changes were meant to bring the show's aesthetic closer to that of Revenge of the Sith and were made possible by improved animation techniques.
 For the seventh and final season of Clone Wars, Ahsoka's design was once again tweaked due to improvements in animation technology.
 Her costume was also changed to a more grayish-blue color, similar to her appearance in Star Wars Rebels, which aired before the season.

 Ahsoka often uses a reverse lightsaber grip, similar to that of the Japanese film character Zatoichi.
 Along with the costume change in the third season of Clone Wars, Ahsoka also received a second lightsaber.
 In the seventh and final season, she received new blue lightsabers.

 Ahsoka's armor in Rebels is based on a "pseudo-samurai look" influenced by photographs of samurai women.
 The armor is meant to appear as if she found it in an ancient Jedi temple, and her lightsabers' colorless blades indicate she is neither a Jedi nor a Sith.
 Filoni said the white lightsabers appear much better than he anticipated.
 Her facial markings were changed to show that she has aged.
 It was "new ground" for the production team to shift Ahsoka's animation style to reflect her older age.